American highbush cranberry

 - Is American highbush cranberry good for the Colorado Front Range?

-- Yes.
-American highbush cranberry is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, American highbush cranberry is a well-suited shrub for Colorado's Front Range.

 - How big does American highbush cranberry get?